What this guide covers:

 Audit the security of your software vendors

 Ask your fleet management software provider about their cybersecurity best practices.
-Ask them if they have a third party service organization controls (SOC) report to prove they are following best practices.
+Ask them if they have a third-party service organization controls (SOC) report to prove they follow best practices.
 Inquire about the types of penetration tests that have been conducted on their products.
 Ask them if they have tested for the OWASP Top 10 security risks.
-And lastly, understand what kind of training their team is provided to ensure they understand the safe use of certificates and keys.
-An important action you can take is ensuring you read and understand your vendor’s privacy policies and verify that you understand how your personal and organizational data is handled and stored.
+And, understand what kind of training their team is provided to ensure they understand the safe use of certificates and keys.
+An important action you can take is to ensure you read and understand your vendor’s privacy policies and verify that you understand how your personal and organizational data is handled and stored.
+Lastly, use a security rating tool such as BitSight or Upguard to assess the cybersecurity of vendors.

 Do not leave unlocked devices unattended